aniket654/41889-Reflective-Portfolio/My Reflective Portfolio.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 My theory that I could maximise this semester’s results by being organised with my notes and assignment dates from day one is still in play and working well.
 I hypothesize this theory will be useful, and will pay dividends at the end of the semester by achieving good results.
 I have learnt that it will be more tough than I anticipated due to having to do it for four subjects but I believe I can get through it.

+## Week 3

+### What have I learnt this week?
+During the course of this week, I have learnt about different models of thinking such as the rational model, behaviorial model and rule-based models.
+I learnt the different aspects of these models and how they correlate with different scenarios as they all have advantages and disadvantages to them.

+### What do I 'now know' that I did not before?
+I have now realised that I usually think in a combination of rational and behaviorial models.
+I am rational with my money and investments as I want to save and grow whatever wealth I have now, and I am behavioural in scenarios such as going on YouTube when I know that I should be doing work.
+I also know how these models work and correlate with business decisions as a business may need to change their model depending on what the situation is.

+### What insights have I gained?
+Some insights that I have gained include:
+Rational and behavioural models correlate with everyday life There are different models for different scenarios, no "one model fits all" approach

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+A perceived strength that I have observed from past weeks in that I can understand course material by relating it to my past experiences.
+I was able to do that to an even greater extent this week as I correlated rational and behavioural models to my everyday life.
+Another strength that I have observed is my ability to conduct further research in my coursework in order to increase my knowledge.
+A weakness of mine is that I get distracted easily when doing work in general and suffer from the common problem of procrastination.
+I have very little idea on how to combat this and will research possible solutions to this problem.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Retention of material was still a challenge but was much easier this time around, I handled the problem by making flash cards and going through them every second day or so.

+### What would I do better next time and with what anticipated results?
+I would continue to use my flash cards that I have made to practise active learning.
+The results of this should add up every week as I should be able to hold more course material through practice.

+### What theory proved to be useful and why?
+What have I learnt from this?
+The theory that I had at the start of the semester was that I could maximise this semester’s results by being organised with my notes.
+I hypothesize this theory will be extremely useful, and I could achieve relatively good results by doing this.
+I have learnt that it will be less tough and more consistency as my retention is undeniably improving.